 Luke's Falls is located along the Lehigh Gorge Trail, just south of the Rockport Access Area.
 Buttermilk Falls (pictured above) is located along the Lehigh Gorge Trail, just north of the Rockport Access Area.
 The falls are not a far walk from the parking lot at the Rockport Access Area; however, there is some downhill walking before reaching the trail.

 Cole Run Falls is a beautiful 15-foot waterfall on Cole Run, a small perennial stream in Forbes State Forest.
-The falls are a short 100-foot hike south from the parking lot along Cole Run Road at the trailhead to the two-mile-long Cole Run Trail.
+The falls are a short 100-foot hike south from the parking lot along Cole Run Road at the trailhead to the 2+ mile long Cole Run Trail.

 What experts call a bridal veil fall, Cucumber Falls at Ohiopyle State Park drops 30 feet into an amphitheater-like grotto.
 The creek continues a short way over jumbled boulders before reaching the Youghiogheny River.

-Ohiopyle State Park is home to five breathtaking waterfalls.
-The others are Johnathan Run Falls, Cascades Falls, Meadow Run Waterslides, and Ohiopyle Falls.
+Ohiopyle State Park is home to six breathtaking waterfalls.
+The others are Jonathan Run Falls, The Cascades, Sugar Run Falls, Meadow Run Natural Waterslides, and Ohiopyle Falls.
 Ohiopyle Falls has its own ADA parking and viewing area by the park office/visitor center.

 The scenery is well worth the effort; however, the terrain is rocky, can be slippery, and descends steeply on both the Ganoga and Glen Leigh sides.
 Hikers should take extra precautions with trail conditions, wear proper footwear, stay on the trail, and be in good physical condition.

 Falls Trail is closed in the winter except for properly equipped ice climbers and hikers.
 Check with the park if the weather is questionable to ensure you’re permitted to hike when you plan to visit.